-Oil has been known since antiquity but the first wells were drilled for it in the mid 19th Century in Pennsylvania and the on the shores of the Caspian.
+Oil has been known since antiquity, but the first wells were drilled for it in the mid 19th Century in Pennsylvania and the on the shores of the Caspian.
 The Industrial Revolution was already in progress being driven by the steam engine, fuelled by coal.
 But then in the 1860s, a German engineer found a way to insert the fuel directly into the cylinder inventing the Internal Combustion Engine, which was much more efficient.
 At first, it used benzene distilled from coal, before turning to petroleum refined from crude oil, for which it developed an unquenchable thirst.
-The first automobile took to the road in 1882 and the first tractor ploughed its furrow in 1907.
+The first automobile took to the road in 1882, and the first tractor plowed its furrow in 1907.
 This cheap and abundant supply of energy changed the world in then unimaginable ways, leading to the rapid expansion of industry, transport, trade and agriculture, which has allowed the population to expand six-fold in parallel.
-These remarkable changes were in turn accompanied by the rapid growth of financial capital, as banks lent more than they had on deposit, confident that Tomorrow’s Economic Expansion was collateral for To-day’s Debt, without necessarily recognising that the expansion was driven by an abundant supply of cheap largely oil-based energy.
+These remarkable changes were in turn accompanied by the rapid growth of financial capital, as banks lent more than they had on deposit, confident that Tomorrow’s Economic Expansion was collateral for To-day’s Debt, without necessarily recognizing that the expansion was driven by an abundant supply of cheap, mainly oil-based energy.